- Acting for Two: Bill Bailey plays both Sgt. Turners.

 - Dyeing for Your Art: Simon Pegg lost over two stone (twenty-eight pounds, thirteen-ish kilograms) in preparing for the role of Nicholas Angel.

 - Hostility on the Set: Before filming the lay-by scene, Simon Pegg and Nick Frost reportedly had an argument.
 Pegg claimed Frost was getting cocky and making the Assistant Directors get him coffee, whereas Pegg wanted him to get his own.
 As a result, they took four hours to do that scene, and they didn't talk to each other at all, except when acting.

 - Looping Lines: Simon Pegg redubbed most of his lines from the second half of the movie to make his voice sound more like an 80s action hero.

 - Production Posse: From the people—on-screen and off—who brought you Spaced and Shaun of the Dead!

-Playing Against Type: Simon Pegg normally plays lazy slackers, but in this film, he plays a very serious character.
+- Playing Against Type: Simon Pegg normally plays lazy slackers, but his character here doesn't even crack a smile until an hour in.